Decoding QR Codes for fun and profit

 const format = parseInt(formatBits.join(""), 2) ^ 0b10101;

-The format contains:
+The 5 format bits contain:

 • 2 bits for error correction level